tomer8007/kik-bot-api-unofficial/README.md

 `To continue, complete the captcha in this URL using a browser: https://captcha.kik.com/?id=...`

-This means that Kik has detected that you are using a bot and requires you to solve a captcha to continue.
+This means that Kik has detected that you are logging in using a new device and requires you to solve a captcha to continue.
 You can solve the captcha by opening the URL in a browser and following these steps:

 - Press F12 to open the developer tools
 - Open the network tab